Study smarter with Fiveable

 Compare and contrast "hither" and "thither."
 How would understanding these terms help you visualize a scene's staging?

 If a character shifts from addressing someone as "you" to "thou" mid-conversation, what might this signal about the relationship or emotional state?
-Which plays use this technique at key moments?
+Can you think of a specific play where this technique appears at a key moment?

-Identify three terms from this list that create dramatic urgency or tension.
+Identify three terms from this guide that create dramatic urgency or tension.
 Explain the mechanism each uses to achieve this effect.